-If you pick a few brands of virgin coconut oil and calculate their energy value (calories) contained in one gram of fat, you would have gotten a range of 9 kcal +/- few percent, which has pretty much the same calorie per gram (i.e. 9 kcal/g) as animal fats and other vegetable oils.
+If you pick a few brands of coconut oil and calculate their energy value (calories) contained in one gram of fat, you would've gotten a range of 9 kcal give or take few percent.
+This has pretty much the same calorie per gram (i.e. 9 kcal/g) as animal fats and other vegetable oils.

 In fact, coconut oil carries fewer calories because it contains medium-chain fatty acids that are smaller in size than the fatty acids in animal fats and other vegetable oils.

-Apparently, this small discrepancy in energy value is not significant enough for coconut oil to get its low-calorie reputation as a fat.
+Apparently, this tiny discrepancy in energy value is not significant enough for coconut oil to get its low-calorie reputation as a fat.
 It actually attributes to coconut oil's inherent fat-burning characteristic that makes it well-known as a low-calorie fat.
-Let me explain.

-Suppose your daily diet contains 500 kcal of fat coming entirely from olive oil.
+Suppose your daily calorie intake includes 500 kcal of fat coming entirely from 4 tablespoons of olive oil added to your meals over a day.
 (Olive oil comprises entirely long-chain triglycerides, aka LCTs.)

 What your body does upon ingesting olive oil is that it'll first break down the LCTs in the oil into smaller individual fatty acids (LCFAs) in your small intestine.
-It then absorbs the LCFAs through the intestinal wall and from there, reassembles them into LCTs again and package them together with phospholipids, cholesterol and proteins into chylomicrons, which then enter your bloodstream through your lymphatic system.
-(See LCFA vs MCFA for full illustration.)
+It then absorbs and reassembles them into LCTs again for packaging into chylomicrons.

-If your body does not use the LCFAs in the bloodstream immediately to fuel your metabolic and physical activities because it still has sufficient carbohydrates (derived from food) on tap, the LCFAs will eventually end up in your fat cells.
+If your body does not use the LCTs in the bloodstream immediately to fuel your metabolic and physical activities because it still has sufficient carbohydrates (derived from food) on tap, the LCTs will eventually end up in your fat cells.

 But when you eat coconut oil instead of olive oil, you'll dramatically reduce your fat deposition because our body metabolizes the fats in coconut oil very differently.

-Unlike olive oil (and most other dietary oils, as well as animal fats) that composes entirely of LCFAs, coconut oil contains about 64% medium-chain fatty acids (MCFAs), which are smaller in size.
+Unlike olive oil (and most other dietary oils, as well as animal fats) that composes entirely of LCFAs, coconut oil contains 50–64% medium-chain fatty acids (MCFAs), which are relatively smaller in size.

-Because of their smaller size, our body digests MCFAs very quickly (just as it does to carbs)... so quickly that our body prefers to use them as immediate energy source by shuttling them directly to the liver for energy production and to cells for fueling metabolic activities after they're broken down from medium-chain triglycerides (MCTs) in our small intestine, rather than packing them away as body fat reserves like LCFAs.
+Because of their smaller size that facilitates quick digestion, our body prefers to use them as immediate energy source, just as it does to carb.
+Our body shuttles them directly to the liver for energy production and to cells for fueling metabolic activities after they're broken down from medium-chain triglycerides (MCTs) in our small intestine, rather than packing them away as body fat reserves like LCFAs.

 That means, MCFAs do not practically contribute to fat gain and cause weight gain as a result.

-Assuming the same 500 kcal daily fat intake but this time around coming entirely from coconut oil, now you have 64% less calorie stashed in your fat stores.
-That means, you cut your fat gain by 320 kcal (64%) up front.
+Assuming the same 500 kcal daily fat intake but this time around coming entirely from coconut oil.
+Now, you have 50–64% less calorie stashed in your fat stores.
+That means, you cut your fat deposit by 250–320 kcal (50 – 64%) up front.